kaminiw-spektra/Github-Advanced-Security/Labs/Lab-06.md

    ![github-advisory-database](../images/image1a.png)

-1. Scroll down to **Secret Protection**, where you will see that **Secret Protection** is already enabled, as it has been configured at the organization level.
+1. Scroll down to **Secret Protection**, where you will see that **Secret Protection** is already enabled — indicated by the visible **Disable** button, as it has been configured at the organization level.

    ![Picture1](../images/mod2ss1n-1.png)